logikon-ai/StarCoderEx/README.md

-# StarCoderEx
+# ArgCoder

-StarCoderExtension for AI Code generation
+ArgCodertension for AI Code generation

 > [Note] This fork adapts the original extension so as to work with custom inference endpoints.